 We have as a result of COVID 19 been developing new ways of working in both our clinical and social care services as well as our wrap around corporate services offer.
-These approaches are being consolidated within a new Agile Working Policy and will shape our ways of working moving forward.
+These approaches have been consolidated within our new Agile Working Policy and will shape our ways of working moving forward.
 It is likely that we will shift to investing more in digital solutions whilst reducing our overall property footprint.
-The model of care for service users has also changed as a result of COVID 19 and we will be locking in those changes that have helped to improve our effectiveness, efficiency and productivity so that we can continue to see more people, quickly and effectively, using less resources.
+The model of care for service users has also changed as a result of COVID 19 and we will be locking in those changes that have helped to improve our effectiveness, efficiency and productivity so that we can continue to see more people, quickly and effectively, using resources more efficiently.